-WB Collins Property - This real estate was acquired by FCCRG, LLC in 2022, is located in downtown Gloversville and is being prepared for development and sale.
+Former Leader Herald Buildings - This real estate was acquired by FCCRG, LLC in 2022, is located in downtown Gloversville and is being prepared for development and sale.
+The buildings were sold August 31, 2023.

-CRG Industrial Park - An option to acquire approximately 254 plus/minus acres of land on Route 30A in Fulton and Montgomery Counties.
+Johnstown Commerce Park - An option to acquire approximately 254 plus/minus acres of land on Route 30A in Fulton and Montgomery Counties.
 It is anticipated that federal funding will be received in 2023 to complete the acquisition of this property.